Colosseum FAQ’s

 Although pinpointing an exact figure is elusive, considering accounts describing hunts, spectacles, and estimations based on the number of events held, it is believed that the count could range into the millions.
 While unconfirmed, it is suggested that the Colosseum played a role in the extinction of certain animal species in nearby regions.

-While the most prevalent and recognizable events were gladiator battles, the Colosseum also hosted staged hunts, executions (including the famed “damnatio ad bestias” involving wild beasts), and initially, a few Naumachia — naval battles enacted in a controlled flooding of the Colosseum.
+While the most prevalent and recognisable events were gladiator battles, the Colosseum also hosted staged hunts, executions (including the famed “damnatio ad bestias” involving wild beasts), and initially, a few Naumachia — naval battles enacted in a controlled flooding of the Colosseum.

 The Colosseum’s Use in Nautical Battles